Montreal-Quakers/website/_pages/what_i_do.md

 As time went on I found silent worship a place to bring sorrows and questions, set them forward and wait for insights.
 The result was not necessarily a specific answer, but invariably, greater peace.

 My favorite mantra has been the Lord’s Prayer, pondering every phrase from daily bread to forgiving of trespasses to avoidance of testing or temptation.
+{% comment %}
 And then, I began a questioning of whether I was being led to say something.
-I could usually tell when something wanted utterance because it became formed and irresistible.
+I could usually tell when something wanted utterance because it became formed and irresistible. {% endcomment %}

 Now I listen more in the silence, and wait.
 The quality of that waiting is richer for me in a physically present group, and in the presence of some individuals whose silence seems most intense and poised.